Solar panels on a flat roof in the UK: costs, suitability, and what to check before you buy (2026)

 If you are still deciding between roof directions and layouts, read the cluster flagship first:

-• Fixed systems can be lighter, but introduce roof penetration and waterproofing risk.
+• Fixed systems can be lighter, but introduce waterproofing risk at every penetration point.

 • Tilt is a trade-off.
-More tilt can help winter output, but increases wind uplift and self-shading unless rows are spaced out.
+More tilt can help winter output, but increases wind uplift and self-shading unless rows are spaced further apart.

 • We assume a typical UK flat roof (garage, extension, dormer, or commercial-style flat roof) where panels need mounting frames rather than being flush-mounted to a slope.